 Advantages of NRHC

-Student-Centered Approach.
+- Student-Centered Approach.
 Nearly all presentations at conferences are proposed and presented by students, allowing undergraduates to showcase their research.
-Students can serve on the NRHC Board as Student Representatives, volunteer to serve on the Student Activities Committee, contribute the Student Blog and more.
-Faculty and administration may nominate their students for scholarships, grants, and awards.

-Serve as a Leader.
-Honors directors, faculty, and staff may volunteer to serve on the NRHC Executive Board, giving back to the region.
-This is also beneficial to the home honors program and institution.
+- Serve as a Leader.
+Honors directors, faculty, staff, and students may volunteer to serve on the NRHC Executive Board, giving back to the region and raising the visibility of the home honors program and institution.
+Honors professionals and students also serve as reviewers for Illuminate and conference proposals.

 - Email updates and announcements from NRHC